tsmanner/terrasa-private/Organizations/KanchayOrder/Lightcraft.md

 ## Cloak
 Trait ideas
-- Player wearing this cloak may hide when in bright light, and they gain advantage on stealth checks that rely on sight.
+- A creature wearing this cloak may hide when in bright light, and they gain advantage on stealth checks that rely on sight.

 ## Boots